robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 ## mmr_index

-Given,
+Returns the node index `i` locating the leaf in the MMR

+Given:

 - `e` the index of a leaf (where the leaves are considered in isolation)

-Return the node index `i` locating its location in the MMR

-The pseudo code describing the algorithm relies on the bit primitive [bit_length](#bitlength)
+And the methods:

+- [bit_length](#bitlength) which returns the number of bits required to represent the argument.

+We define `mmr_index` as:

     def mmr_index(e):
         sum = 0